-- Members shall read and understand the Code of Practice relating to dog breeding in their State or Territory and agree to abide by the practices outlined except where these practices might conflict with Australian Association of Pet Dog Breeders Standards in which case the more stringent requirement will apply
+- Members shall read and understand the legal obligation they have through the relevant Codes of Practice relating to dog breeding in their State or Territory and agree to abide by the practices except where these practices might conflict with the Australian Association Of Pet Dog Breeders Inc Vet Audit or Code of Practice , in which case the more stringent standards will apply.

-- Associate Members shall undertake to have their property inspected by an independent veterinarian within 3 months of joining the association.
+- Probationary Members shall provide personal Identification and allow their property to inspected by an Independent Veterinarian within 3 months of joining the AAPDB.

-- Members shall ensure that their dogs are under effective control at all times.
+- Members shall ensure that their dogs are always under effective control.

 - Members shall feed their animals a balanced diet appropriate to their life stage.